 Antitrust law prohibits monopolies due to market coercion.
 Apple has a

 monopoly on the iPhone app store.
 Is that even a "market"?
 Just what is

-to buy apps from Apple, is that tying?
-But it's not really buying apps from
+have to buy apps from Apple, is that tying?
+But it's not really buying

 One question here is whether ISPs should be allowed to throttle content

 from content providers that don't pay "fees".
 Is that antitrust?
 Or is it

 Alas, at the heart of Network Neutrality is the fact that it is cable